How to Create a DYNAMIC Use Case Diagram

 The UML modeling language defines a use case diagram.
 That is a graphical schema showing a formal actors-systems-functions model.

-A use case model consists of actors, a system, and the functions or activities of a system, called use cases, and the environment to which the system belongs.
+A use case model consists of actors, a system, the functions or activities of a system, called use cases, and the environment to which the system belongs.

 A use case is used in systems analysis to identify, clarify, and organize systems requirements.

-By creating use case diagrams you build a representation of sequences of interaction between users and a system, or its functions.
+By creating use case diagrams, you build a representation of sequences of interaction between users and a system or its functions.
 You show the relationships and the different use cases in which the user is involved in a particular environment and related to a particular goal.

 Create a standard Folder Structure